ACT Trustees

 Jolyon has been associated with ACT since 1978.
 He has been a Trustee, then Chairman, and now proudly is President.
 He is also very proud to have been awarded an MBE for services to music and to the rural communities of Cumbria.

-Olive Clarke has been involved with ACT for many years and brings a life-long commitment to rural issues across Cumbria.
+Olive Clarke was involved with ACT for many years and brought a life-long commitment to rural issues across Cumbria.
 The record of her achievements and lists of honours is beyond the scope of this brief summary.
-Suffice to say she is recognised nationwide for her outstanding personal commitment to agriculture and rural life.
+Suffice to say she was recognised nationwide for her outstanding personal commitment to agriculture and rural life.
 Here is a just a snapshot of her experiences.

-Olive is a deputy Lieutenant of Cumbria and she has received the Queen’s Silver Jubilee Medal in 1978, the MBE in 1979 and an OBE in 1994.
-She has been a magistrate for more than 30 years, chaired the WI, County Landowners Association and has been involved in the Young Farmers Federation for many years.
+Olive was a deputy Lieutenant of Cumbria and she received the Queen’s Silver Jubilee Medal in 1978, the MBE in 1979 and an OBE in 1994.
+She was a magistrate for more than 30 years, chaired the WI, County Landowners Association and was involved in the Young Farmers Federation for many years.